Nhahan/file-dispatcher/README.md

 ### FileDispatcherOptions

 - `path`: The directory path to monitor for file events.
+Leave it empty to monitor the current code file directory.
-- `mode`: The execution mode for file processing.
-Use `FdMode.Async` for asynchronous mode or `FdMode.Sync` for synchronous mode.
+- `mode`: Use `FdMode.Async` for asynchronous mode or `FdMode.Sync` for synchronous mode.
+The default mode is `FdMode.Async`.
 - `interceptor` (optional): A custom interceptor function that can modify the file content before dispatching.
 It takes the file path and content as input and returns the modified content.
 - `pattern` (optional): A regular expression pattern to filter specific file types.
 Only files matching this pattern will be dispatched.
 Leave it empty to include all files.